-Billy Kolber is the founder of HospitableMe, and a leading voice in the LGBTQ+ travel industry.
+Billy Kolber is the co-founder of HospitableMe, and a leading voice in the LGBTQ+ travel industry.
 He co-founded OUT&ABOUT, the first gay + lesbian travel magazine in the US, and ManAboutWorld, one of the first mobile-only magazines of any kind.
 He and his team provide education and training to empower destinations and brands to provide more inclusive, authentic, personalized and welcoming service to diverse travelers.
 Billy has a B.S. in Biology from Yale, and sang around the world with the Yale Whiffenpoofs.
 He has worked as a commercial photographer, chocolatier, top-selling Avon Representative, author and guest experience consultant.
 Billy has visited 71 countries, but still lives in New York City, where he was born.

 He graduated magna cum laude from Columbia University, where he studied journalism and philosophy, and holds an M.S. from Columbia in investigative journalism, where he wrote his master’s thesis on professional wrestling.

 In addition, Kenny is The New York Times best-selling author of The Autumn Balloon and his work has appeared in The New York Times, Newsweek, Buzzfeed, Salon and others.
 He has curated content for some of the largest destination marketing organizations in the world.